csikasote/csikasote.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I have been elected Student-Member of the [ACL Special Interest Group on Writing Systems and Written Language (SIGWrit)](https://sigwrit.org).
+I have been elected Student Member of the [ACL Special Interest Group on Writing Systems and Written Language (SIGWrit)](https://sigwrit.org).